newcoding-bootcamp/SYLLABUS/README.md

 #### Workshop Follow-On

-Add a feature to your magic eight ball app:
+Add a feature to your magic eight ball app.
+Ideas:

 1. Display a new random quote when you shake the phone
 2. Use a Dad Joke API to get JSON back with random jokes - https://icanhazdadjoke.com/api